alexliebig/UnmaskingTheMelodies/README.md

 #### NMF

 1. Open `nmf.ipynb` in your preferred Jupyter Notebook editor.
+2. Select the kernel to be the virtual environment.
-2. Run all cells.
+3. Run all cells.

 #### ICA

 1. Open `ica.ipynb` in your preferred Jupyter Notebook editor.
+2. Select the kernel to be the virtual environment.
+3. Run all cells.

+#### Umap and DBSCAN Clustering

+1. Open `componentfinder.ipynb` in your preferred Jupyter Notebook editor.
+2. Select the kernel to be the virtual environment.
-2. Run all cells.
+3. Run all cells.